linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/01 Introduction to Derivatives.md

 The world of finance has changed dramatically in recent decades.
 Electronic processing, globalization, and deregulation have all transformed markets, with many of the most important changes involving derivatives.
 The set of financial claims traded today is quite different than it was in 1970.
 In addition to ordinary stocks and bonds, there is now a wide array of products collectively referred to as financial derivatives: futures, options, swaps, credit default swaps, and many more exotic claims.

 Derivatives sometimes make headlines.
-Prior to the financial crisis in 2008, there were a number of well-known derivatives-related losses: Procter & Gamble lost  \$150 million in 1994, Barings Bank lost\$ 1.3 billion in 1995, Long-Term Capital Management lost \$3.5 billion in 1998, the hedge fund Amaranth lost \$6 billion in 2006, Société Générale lost €5 billion in 2008.
+Prior to the financial crisis in 2008, there were a number of well-known derivatives-related losses: Procter & Gamble lost \$150 million in 1994, Barings Bank lost \$1.3 billion in 1995, Long-Term Capital Management lost \$3.5 billion in 1998, the hedge fund Amaranth lost \$6 billion in 2006, Société Générale lost €5 billion in 2008.
 During the crisis in 2008 the Federal Reserve loaned 85 billion to AIG in conjunction with AIG's losses on credit default swaps.
 In the wake of the financial crisis, a significant portion of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 pertained to derivatives.

 What is not in the headlines is the fact that, most of the time, for most companies and most users, these financial products are a useful and everyday part of business.
 Just as companies routinely issue debt and equity, they also routinely use swaps to fix the cost of production inputs, futures contracts to hedge foreign exchange risk, and options to compensate employees, to mention just a few examples.